lisallreiber/R-Workshop/docs/README.md

 This is a 1.5-day hands on workshop designed for beginner and experiences R and RStudio users who want to (re)design their R lifestyle.
 You'll learn holistic workflows that address the most common sources of friction in data analysis.
 We'll work on project-oriented workflows, version control for data science (Git/GitHub!), and how to plan for collaboration, communication, and iteration (incl.
 RMarkdown).

 In terms of your R skills, expect to come away with new knowledge of your R installation, how to maintain it, robust strategies for working with the file system, debugging tools, and ways to use the purrr package for repetitive tasks.

+## Mission

+During the workshop we will visit the different building blocks from which reproducable research reports like [this](https://lisallreiber.github.io/GeneAnalysis/p1_0101_describe_plots.html) are made of.
+If everything goes well, everyone will succeed in producing a website with visualization ov meta infomation via their own Github account.

 ## Is this course for me?